madhurimaDani/CMPE283-Assignment3/README.md

   - Understood that CentOS kernel is easy to work with, hence gathered steps to spin up a CentOS kernel
   - Pushed final files into git and cloned them into VM
   - Executed steps required in outer and inner VM and collected snippets
-  - Discussed on assignment questions and answers
+  - Discussed assignment questions and answers
 - Shreemathi
   - Understood code changes required for assignment 3
-  - Used our assignment 2's base files for cpuid.c and vmx.c and updated them for assignment 3
+  - Used our assignment 2's base files for cpuid.c and vmx.c and updated them accordingly for assignment 3
   - Discussed on assignment questions and answers
   - Created documentation and updated README.md

 ### [2] Steps Followed
 - For Assignment 3, we used centOS as inner VM instead of ubuntu as done for assignment 2
   -  Downloaded a CentOS iso file and executed below command to create domain virt-install  --network bridge:virbr0 --name madhurimaCentOS \